koaning/embetter/README.md

 # embetter

+Embetter implements a neural network that makes it easier for a human to be in the loop.
+The human shouldn't conform to a labelling scheme, the learning system needs to learn fro the easiest to produce labels.
+These labels typically include something that resembles tinder; a yes/no statement.

 ## warning

 I like to build in public, but please don't expect anything yet.
 This is alpha stuff!